markmipt/scavager/README.md

 For msgf+ and morpheus search engines it is desirable to provide cleavage rules used in search (These search engines do not report number of missed cleavages for peptides).

-The output of mpscore2 contains:
+The output of Scavager contains:

     tab-separated table with unfiltered peptide-spectrum matches (ends with _PSMs_full.tsv)